AGRINFO AGRINFO logo

 Revision of existing animal welfare legislation

-The Farm to Fork Strategy announced that by the end of 2023 the Commission will revise animal welfare legislation to align it with the latest scientific evidence.
-This revision would aim to address shortcomings in current animal welfare rules, including lack of adequate animal welfare monitoring, inadequate training or protection of certain species, and insufficient consumer information.
-The Commission plans to revise the following pieces of legislation: the Directive on the protection of animals kept for farming purposes; four Directives laying down minimum standards for the protection of laying hens, broilers, pigs, and calves; and the Regulations on the protection of animals during transport and at the time of killing.
+The European Commission plans to revise the following pieces of legislation: the Directive on the protection of animals kept for farming purposes; four Directives laying down minimum standards for the protection of laying hens, broilers, pigs, and calves; and the Regulations on the protection of animals during transport and at the time of killing.
 A proposal on animal welfare labelling is also foreseen.

 For non-EU countries supplying the EU market, this may increase demands for monitoring/ certification, and potentially increase costs to meet more stringent animal welfare requirements.

-Timeline: A proposal on the protection of animals during transport was published on 7 December 2023.
-The European Parliament did not have the time to consider the proposal before elections in June 2024.
-The Parliament’s review of the proposal will start in the last quarter of 2024, followed by negotiations with the Council of the EU (Member States).
-The Commission will continue its preparatory work on other animal welfare proposals.
+Timeline: A proposal on the protection of animals during transport is being reviewed by the European Parliament and by the Council of the EU (see Animal welfare during transport).
+The Commission will continue preparatory work on other animal welfare proposals.

 Revision of Feed Additives Regulation